How Fuel Injector Systems Work

 • Voltage sensor - Monitors the system voltage in the car so the ECU can raise the idle speed if voltage is dropping (which would indicate a high electrical load)

-• The amount of air being drawn into the engine is a good indication of how much power it is producing; and the more air that goes into the engine, the lower the manifold pressure, so this reading is used to gauge how much power is being produced.
+• Manifold absolute pressure sensor - Monitors the pressure of the air in the intake manifold.
+The amount of air being drawn into the engine is a good indication of how much power it is producing; and the more air that goes into the engine, the lower the manifold pressure, so this reading is used to gauge how much power is being produced.

-• Engine speed sensor - Monitors engine speed, which is one of the factors used to calculate the pulse width
+• Engine speed sensor - Monitors engine speed, which is one of the factors used to calculate the pulse width.

 There are two main types of control for multi-port systems: The fuel injectors can all open at the same time, or each one can open just before the intake valve for its cylinder opens (this is called sequential multi-port fuel injection).